1. Black Mountain Pass

 Northumberland has over 70 castles which are more than any other county in England and this driving route will take you to two of them.
 Stating in Alnwick, follow the A1 up the coast and enjoy the view of the North Sea as your begin to approach Lindisfarne.
 At 35 miles long, the route will only take you around 30 minutes.
 View the map of the route here.

 3. Inverness to Nairn Circular

-This driving route in Scotland is one of the longest on our list but the two day drive should be worth it.
-Taking you along the coast of Lossiemouth before heading inland past castles, a national park and the beautiful Dulsie Bridge.
+This driving route in Scotland is one of the longest on our list but the two-day drive should be worth it.
+Take you along the coast of Lossiemouth before heading inland past castles, a national park and the beautiful Dulsie Bridge.
 You can view the route here.